nbusseneau/BetterCartographyTable/README.md

   - This allows collaborating over the map in real time, especially useful when planning the next expedition.
 - **Cartography tables** can be **public** (default) or **restricted to a guild** (if [**Guilds**](https://thunderstore.io/c/valheim/p/Smoothbrain/Guilds/) is installed).
   - For when you want to share super secret guild hideouts with your mates.
 Not that it ever happens.
 Definitely don't look for super secret guild hideouts on your servers.
 Nope...
+- If using the `NoMap` world modifier, map will be accessible only through a cartography table.

 ## But why?